UWA-Marine-Ecology-Group-projects/DBCA-Marmion-MVM/information.for.participants_online.md

 ## Aim

-This Marine Values Mapper will be used to inform marine park planning between Trigg and Two Rocks of Western Australia, helping to ensure management arrangements reflect the community’s knowledge, support sustainable use and protect the values of the area.
+This Marine Values Mapper will be used to inform the review and proposed expansion of Marmion Marine Park, helping to ensure management arrangements reflect the community’s knowledge, support sustainable use and protect the values of the area.

 ## Participation